Agave montana Villarreal

 In general, Agaves do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
+Most species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.
-When you do repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.
+When you repot, refresh the spent soil with a new potting mix and ensure the plant is firmly anchored in its pot.

 See more at How to Grow and Care for Agave.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.